 Rehabilitation: We have over 20 years of state and federally licensed experience rehabilitating wildlife in multiple states, and have resources to assist with any species that may come to us.
 We rehabilitate orphaned, sick, and injured wildlife and work to return them to their native habitat, where they belong and where they live best.
 Visit our albums to see some of the animals we have taken in for rehab this year.

 PAWS has found a niche offering care to wild animals with unusually complex, time- and labor-consuming “special needs.”
 Our wide array of federal licenses allows us to receive species other facilities cannot legally handle, and individuals of all species who require prohibitively intensive care.
 In this way, PAWS coordinates with other wildlife rehabilitators to fill crucial gaps in South Carolina’s continuum of care for wildlife.
 Our guiding philosophy bases every decision on the well-being of each individual animal that comes through our gates, and we are proud of the many successful releases that have resulted from this approach.

-Thanks to community support, PAWS won a 2012 Top Rated Award from GreatNonprofits!
+Thanks to community support, PAWS won a Top Rated Award from GreatNonprofits for two years running!
 Check out our profile and reviews from the community at GreatNonprofits.org.